 This paper reported the results of CLARINET, a large, randomized, industry-supported trial of clopidogrel for infants with systemic-to-pulmonary-artery shunts.
 The study population was a representative sample of infants with cyanotic congenital heart disease, including patients with single- and two-ventricle congenital heart disease.
 The single-ventricle patients were evenly split between modified BT shunts and right ventricle-to-pulmonary-artery shunts.
 There was no difference in all-cause mortality or shunt thrombosis between the clopidogrel and placebo group.
 This well-designed study joins other recent randomized, multicenter trials for infants with congenital heart disease.
 While it reinforces with feasibility of such studies, it continues to highlight the challenges of studying therapies in infants with congenital heart disease.
 Despite industry funding and enrollment at 134 sites, the study did reach statistical power to test the equivalence of clopidogrel and placebo.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Heart Transplant, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Heart Transplant, Interventions and Structural Heart Disease

 Keywords: Norwood Procedures, Infant, Newborn, Heart Defects, Congenital, Ductus Arteriosus, Thrombosis, Risk Reduction Behavior, Blalock-Taussig Procedure, Pulmonary Artery, Stents, Heart Transplantation